How to apply for a permit if you are under 18

-- Pass a traffic laws and sign test.
+- Pass a knowledge test.
 You must get at least 38 questions right out of 46.
 You will have 3 chances to take the test, but if you fail a test you must wait 7 days before taking the test again.
 If you fail the test all 3 times, you must start over by filling out a new DL 44.

 If you are between 15 ½ and 17 ½ years of age, you will need to provide proof that you:

 - Completed driver education and driver training.